sayantan-025/Project-11-Hosting-Landing-Page/README.md

 - Learned to use colour box-shadow

-## This project took around 7.5 hours to complete.
+## This project took around 7.5 hours to complete and 5.5 hours to responsive.